Adam Constable QC > The Chambers of Alexander Nissen QC > London, England > Lawyer Profile

 Trinity School, Croydon; Balliol College, Oxford (1st Class Hons Jurisprudence).

-Family, golf, rugby, wine, the odd card trick.
+Family, rugby, keyboard, and the odd card trick.

 Lawyer Rankings(Leading Silks) Ranked: Tier 1

 ‘A leading construction set‘, Keating Chambers is highly experienced in construction-related professional negligence cases, acting on claims against professionals ranging from architects, contractors and engineers to property developers and surveyors.
 The set, which is highlighted for the ‘depth of both senior and junior counsel‘, has particular expertise in claims involving complex fire safety issues: Adam Constable QC is representing one of the defendants in Premier Inn v Urban Innovations and others, a multi-party claim relating to alleged defects in the cladding of a hotel.
 Members of chambers including Adrian Williamson QC, Marcus Taverner QC and Rachael O’Hagan are also involved in the Grenfell Tower Public Inquiry.